ethereumjs/ethereumjs-monorepo/README.md

 # COMMUNITY PROJECT

-Many of the JS developers currently hired by the foundation are working on other projects, so this has to be a project strongly driven forward by the community.
-This necessarily doesn't has to be a bad thing though, since there is strong demand for a Javascript client by the community and it will be easier to grab and integrate the different needs if various parts of the community are involved.
+Since capacity of current EthereumJS developers is limited and we cannot understand all the needs from the community this project will generally be conceptualized as a community project and we hope from contributions from various sides and heterogenuous backgrounds.
 This will generally a really exciting project to work on.
 There will be an ongoing project management and coordination provided by [HolgerD77](https://github.com/holgerd77) who is working for the foundation as a Javascript developer and has been deep insights of the JS implementations of the VM, the networking communication layer and most of the other parts.